mmerce/bigml-ruby/README.md

 ```bash
 $ bundle install
 ```
-which checks for dependencies.
+which manages dependencies.
 You also will need to set up your authentication via environment variables, as explained above.
 With that in place, you can run the test suite simply by:

 ```bash
 $ cd tests